Trump says Saudi-funded tour creates 'gold rush' for players

 Trump felt slighted when a World Golf Championship left his Trump National Doral course near Miami after 2016 when a replacement title sponsor could not be found.

-The prize money at LIV Golf events total $25 million, with the winner getting $4 million.
+The prize money at LIV Golf events totals $25 million, with the winner getting $4 million.
 Last place in the 54-hole events with no cut is guaranteed $120,000.

 “What they are doing for golf is so great, what they are doing for players is so great,” Trump said.
 “Their salaries are going to go way up.
 The PGA was not loved by a lot of the players, as you know, for a long time.
 Now they have an alternative and nobody would have ever known there was going to be a gold rush like this.”